kfukutom/algorithmic-policing/README.md

 ## Contributors
 - **Ken Fukutomi**
-  *University of Michigan, Bachelor's in Engineering & Science
+  *University of Michigan, Bachelor's of Science
 - **Benjamin Spilo**
   *University of Michigan, Bachelor's in Science & Informatics*